runtechx/oss-stack/README.md

 ## What is oss-stack?

-oss-stack is a collection of scripts, blocklists, and labs you can run to self-host a professional IT infrastructure.
+oss-stack is a public repository dedicated to helping organizations, students, and IT professionals **learn, deploy, and operate** production-ready on-premises infrastructure through hands-on guides, lab environments, and deployment automation using open-source technologies.

 ## What's in this repo?

 ```
 oss-stack/
-├── assets/        # Images, diagrams, and branding for docs
+├── guides/        # Hands-on guides for learning and operating the stack
 ├── scripts/       # Deployment scripts for AlmaLinux 10+
+├── labs/          # Lab files for testing the stack
-├── blocklists/    # Domain and IP blocklists for firewalls, fail2ban, and DNS
+├── blocklists/    # Domain and IP blocklists to help you reinforce your systems protection
-└── labs/          # Lab environments to guide you through testing the stack
+└── assets/        # Images, diagrams, and other misc files
 ```

 ## Who is this for?

 oss-stack is a good fit if you:

+- Want to **learn** how a production-grade open-source stack is built, piece by piece
 - Run on-premises infrastructure and want reproducible, auditable deployments
 - Need to stand up internal tools — ITSM, monitoring, identity, wiki, SIEM — without paying for SaaS
 - Are building a homelab or a customer environment and want a solid, known-good starting point
 - Want to teach or demo open-source stacks without spending hours on documentation
+- Are a student or IT professional looking for hands-on, guided practice rather than just documentation

 ## Why not use containers exclusively?